GAANN Fellowships

 • A curriculum vitae showing university identification number (UIN); department graduate program; advisor name; education, research and work experiences; and participation in volunteer work or outreach activities.
 If you are currently enrolled in an AE doctoral program, be sure to include awards, honors and grants received, funding applied for (both successful and not), publications and presentations at scientific meetings, date of passing the preliminary exam (if taken), and anticipated degree date.

-• A personal statement (1-2 pages) describing your background (e.g., first generation college student, educationally disadvantaged, financially challenged), a brief description of your dissertation research and relevant accomplishments to date, immediate plans after graduation and eventual career goals, and reason for applying for a GAANN fellowship.
-Indicate gender and if you belong to a group traditionally underrepresented in aerospace engineering (i.e., American Indian or Alaska Native, Black or African American, Latino/Hispanic ethnicity).
+• A personal statement (1-2 pages) including a brief description of your dissertation research and relevant accomplishments to date, immediate plans after graduation and eventual career goals, and reason for applying for a GAANN fellowship.

 • A statement (1 page) describing your teaching experiences.
-Students receiving GAANN fellowships will be required to complete at least one academic year of supervised training in instruction at the undergraduate or graduate level at the schedule of at least one-half-time teaching assistant.
+Students receiving GAANN fellowships will be required to complete at least one academic semester of supervised training in instruction at the undergraduate or graduate level.
 If you have already completed the supervised teaching experience prior to receiving a GAANN fellowship, we must specify how this regulatory requirement was met in your GAANN annual performance report.
 Describe (or tabulate) the courses, labs and/or discussion sections you have taught to date, percent appointments, duties, and how your teaching was supervised and evaluated.
-Describe your participation in any professional development opportunities (such as, CITL workshops and programs, Merit and AAP training sessions, courses, specialty workshops, TA discussions, peer mentors) that have supported your development as an effective educator.
+Describe your participation in any professional development opportunities (such as: CITL workshops and programs, Merit and AAP training sessions, courses, specialty workshops, TA discussions, peer mentors) that have supported your development as an effective educator.
 In particular, GAANN wants to know what kind of instruction in effective teaching techniques you’ve received, and the ways in which your teaching performance has been supervised and evaluated.
 Comment on how your teaching effectiveness and lesson implementation have improved over time.

 • A current transcript (unofficial is acceptable).